bastionkid/android-app-template/README.md

 - [ ] Add material3 support & dynamic color scheme for Android 12+
 - [ ] Add https://github.com/littlerobots/version-catalog-update-plugin to know about dependency updates
 - [ ] Add lint checks for TODO & STOPSHIP formatter
+- [ ] Add lint check so that NavController is not directly used in Fragments.
+SafeNavigation should be used in Fragments to avoid app crash when both navigation attempt and lifecycle is destroying at the same time.
 - [ ] Add MacroBenchmark module
 - [ ] Add JankStats compose extensions from https://github.com/android/nowinandroid/blob/main/core/ui/src/main/java/com/google/samples/apps/nowinandroid/core/ui/JankStatsExtensions.kt